lingthio/Flask-User/docs/source/quickstart.rst

 Choose a QuickStart app
 -----------------------

-- :ref:`QuickStartApp` -- Login with username.
+- :doc:`quickstart_app` -- Login with username.
 No need to configure SMTP.
-- :ref:`BasicApp` -- Login with email, Role-based authentication, and Translations.
+- :doc:`basic_app` -- Login with email, Role-based authentication, and Translations.
-- :ref:`MongoDBApp` -- QuickStart App for MongoDB.
+- :doc:`mongodb_app` -- QuickStart App for MongoDB.

 Flask-User-starter-app
 ----------------------